maxwolf621/Notes/JavaNote/javanotes/String.md

 ### `final` for String

-1. Hash value  : Same Value Could Be Found via Hashcode
+1. Hash value  : Same Value Could Be Found via Hash Code
-2. String Pool : Reduce `new` the same value
+2. String Pool : Reduce `new` the same value   |
- - String Pool keeps all literal strings, theses are stored **at the compiler time**
+String Pool keeps all literal strings, theses are stored **at the compiler time**
 3. Security
 4. Thread Safe

-## Declaration
+### new string

-**Since Java 7, String Pool is in Stack for preventing from `OutOfMemoryError`**.
+**Since Java 7, Each string in String Pool is stored in Stack to prevent from `OutOfMemoryError`**.

-`new String("stringValue")` will create 2 Objects
+`new String("stringValue")` will create
-1. At the Compiler time `stringValue` is created in String Pool and is referenced to
+1. `new` creates an object in the stack
-2. `new` will create an object in the stack
+1. At the Compiler time `stringValue` is created in String Pool and points to new memory location.

 ```java
 String s1 = new String("aaa");